Northern Catalonia: Catalan counties

-Crown of Aragon and the Monarchy of Spain
+Principality of Catalonia

-Royal administration in the Principality of Catalonia under the Crown of Aragon was organized based on vegueries, under the charge of a veguer appointed by the King of Aragon as Count of Barcelona.
+Royal administration in the Principality of Catalonia was organized based on territorial divisions known as vegueries, under the charge of a veguer appointed by the King of Aragon as Count of Barcelona.
 In Northern Catalonia, the vegueries followed closely the boundaries of the old counties.
 The district of Capcir was a sotsvegueria, based around the castle of Puigbalador (French: Puyvalador) but subordinate to the vegueria of Conflent.

-The Treaty of Corbeil of 1258 confirmed the frontier between France and Aragon as the Cerbères, leaving the Occitan district of Fenolheda to France.
+The Treaty of Corbeil (1258) confirmed the frontier between the lands of the Kingdom of France and the Crown of Aragon as the Cerbères, leaving the Occitan district of Fenolheda to France.

 On the death of King James I the Conqueror in 1276, Northern Catalonia was combined with the Balearic Isles to form a new Kingdom of Majorca, which passed to James II while the rest of the territory of the Crown of Aragon passed to his brother Peter III.
-This division satisfied neither branch of the family, and the Kingdom of Majorca was retaken militarily by the Crown of Aragon in 1344, reintegrating the Roussillon and Cerdanya into the Principality.
+By the Treaty of Perpignan (1279), James II of Mallorca would have to participate in the Catalan Courts; in the counties of Roussillon and Cerdanya the Usages of Barcelona would be in force and Catalan currency would circulate there, therefore ensuring that these counties would continue to be an integral part of the Principality of Catalonia.
+Furthermore, once peace was made between the brothers, they would sign a pact of mutual defense.
+This division satisfied neither branch of the family, and the Kingdom of Majorca was retaken militarily by the Crown of Aragon in 1344, fully reintegrating Roussillon and Cerdanya into the Crown of Aragon.

+In 1350, University of Perpignan, the second one of Catalonia after Lleida, was founded.

-After the Treaty of the Pyrenees and cession to France
+Cession to France

-The Treaty of the Pyrenees of 1659 ceded Northern Catalonia to France, where it became the province of Roussillon.
+At the end of the Reapers' War (1640–1659), the Treaty of the Pyrenees of 1659 ceded Northern Catalonia to the Kingdom of France, where it became the province of Roussillon.
 The French provinces were abolished at the Revolution (Law of 1789-12-22), and Roussillon was joined with the district of Fenouillèdes (Occitan: Fenolheda) to form the département of the Pyrénées-Orientales, with Perpignan (Perpinyà) as its administrative centre.